Distributed Set-Based Observers Using Diffusion Strategies: Introduction

-\textbf{Contributions:} We propose distributed set-based estimators, where a set of nodes is required to collectively estimate the set of possible states of a linear dynamical system in a distributed fashion.
-In traditional distributed set-based estimation, every node in a sensor-network receives the estimates based on its measurements only; then, the node intersects its set with the estimated sets of its neighbors \cite{conf:dis-interconnected,conf:dis-kalmaninspired,conf:dis-partial}.
-However, we propose to let every node shares its measurements with its neighbor for faster convergence.
-We also supplement our newly proposed observers with a set-based diffusion step, which intersects the shared state sets.
-Unlike prior efforts, we propose a new zonotopes intersection technique in the diffusion step, which reduces the over-approximation of the intersection results.
-We use the term \textit{diffusion} since our intersection formula resembles the traditional diffusion step in stochastic Kalman filter.
-In set-based estimation, the center of the set is considered as a single point estimate.
-We show that our diffusion step enhances the single point estimate and decreases the volume of the estimated sets.
+\textbf{Contributions:} We propose two distributed set-based estimators, where a set of nodes is required to collectively estimate the set of possible states of a linear dynamical system in a distributed fashion.
+One main problem in distributed set-based estimation is the misalignment between the estimated sets by the distributed nodes.
+This problem is usually solved by consensus methods \citep{conf:dis-consRR}.
+However, traditional consensus methods require the sensor network to perform several iterations before arriving at a consensus, which causes a high overhead in set-based estimation.
+Unlike prior work and our previous work \citep{conf:cdcdsse}, we supplement our newly proposed estimators with a new set-based diffusion step which consists of a new lightweight zonotope intersection technique.
+We use the term \textit{diffusion} since our intersection formula resembles the traditional diffusion step in the stochastic Kalman filter.
+More specifically, our proposed diffusion step is considered an adaptation of the diffusion approach in the stochastic Kalman filter to sets in order to guarantee safety.
+We show that our diffusion step decreases the estimated sets' volume and can be seen as a lightweight approach for achieving partial consensus due to the agreement on the intersected sets.
+Furthermore, we provide closed forms for our parameter-finding optimization problems to realize faster execution tim-es.
+All used data and code to recreate our findings are publicly available\footnotemark.

-One main problem in distributed set-based estimation is the misalignment between the estimated sets by the distributed nodes, which would result in disagreements on fault detection results between nodes.
-This problem is usually solved by consensus methods \cite{conf:dis-consRR,conf:dis-cons2008,conf:dis-cons2013}.
-However, traditional consensus methods require the sensor network to perform several iterations before arriving at a consensus, which causes great overhead in set-based estimation.
-Our set-based diffusion step can be seen as lightweight approach to achieve partial consensus.
-One only obtains a partial consensus using our algorithms because every node has different neighbors with different measurements; thus, the resulting sets do not fully agree.

-More specifically, we make the following contributions: \begin{itemize} \item We propose two distributed set-membership and interval-based algorithms combined with a new technique for intersection of zonotopes which is exploited in the proposed set-based diffusion step. \item We provide closed-forms for our parameter-finding optimization problems to realize faster execution times. \end{itemize}